Luodian/Otter/README.md

 ## 🦾 Update

 - [2023-06-08]
-  1. Releasing MIMIC-IT dataset, the first multimodal in-context instruction tuning dataset!
-Comprising a staggering 2.8 million instructions!
-Please check the [MIMIC-IT dataset](mimic-it/README.md) for more details.
-  2. Releasing Otter Model 0.2.
+1. Introducing Project Otter's brand new homepage: https://otter-ntu.github.io/.
+Check it out now!
+2. Check our [paper](https://arxiv.org/abs/2306.05425) introducing MIMIC-IT in details.
+Meet MIMIC-IT, the first multimodal in-context instruction tuning dataset with 2.8M instructions!
+Designed to create diverse vision-language instructions that align with real-world visual content, MIMIC-IT spans across seven image and video datasets covering a vast array of scenes.
+From general scene understanding to spotting subtle differences and enhancing egocentric view comprehension for AR headsets, our MIMIC-IT dataset has it all.
+Discover more about the MIMIC-IT dataset now!
+3. Stay tuned for our upcoming Otter Model v0.2, trained on the MIMIC-IT dataset!
+With the ability to understand daily scenes, reason in context, spot differences in observations, and act as an egocentric assistant.
+Checkout conceptual demo video at [Youtube](https://www.youtube.com/watch?v=K8o_LKGQJhs) or [Bilibili](https://www.bilibili.com/video/BV1Bo4y1T7SN/?share_source=copy_web&vd_source=477facaaaa60694f67a784f5eaa905ad)!

 - [2023-05-14]
   1. Otter battles with Owl? the Pokémon Arena is here!
 Our model is selected into [Multi-Modal Arena](http://vlarena.opengvlab.com/).
 This is an interesting Multi-Modal Foundation Models competition arena that let you see different models reaction to the same question.